Norway plans 12-hour prime-time TV show of a fireplace

 NRK is not new to quirky programming.

-In 2011, it broadcast 134 hours non-stop of a cruise ship going up the Norwegian coast to the Arctic, bagging the world record for the longest continuous TV program along the way.
+In 2011, it broadcast 134 hours non-stop of a cruise ship going up the Norwegian coast to the Arctic, bagging the world record for the longest continuous TV programme along the way.

-At one point 600,000 people tuned in to watch that program with 3.2 million people, or over 60 percent of the population, glued to the screen at one point.
+At one point 600,000 people tuned in to watch that programme with 3.2 million people, or over 60 percent of the population, glued to the screen at one point.

 And an earlier broadcast of an eight hour train journey from Oslo to Bergen was so popular, NRK had to repeat it.